Seilscheibe/Data-Label/README.md

 # WinterResortSimulator
 Hi!
 Here you can find scripts that implement new features in the Winter-Resort-Simulator.
 Have fun browsing :)
 ## Troubleshooting
-If you have problems with our modding add-ons or need help please contact **Seilscheibe#4748** or on the Discord server of  [Ropeway Design Austria](https://discord.gg/DGPassBKH8).
+If you have problems with our modding add-ons or need help please contact **Seilscheibe#4748** or the help center on Discord of  [Ropeway Design Austria](https://discord.gg/DGPassBKH8).
 ## Author
 Seilscheibe#4748 / Ropeway Design Austria
 ## License